Post

 We can add new notes and then see the content.

-My first idea was to test if we can perform SSTI (Server Side Template Injection) with {{7*7}}:
+My first idea was to test whether we can perform SSTI (Server Side Template Injection) with {{7*7}}:

 Test